Types of Head and Neck Cancer

 Cancer Description

 The thyroid gland is a small gland in the front, lower part of your neck, just below the voice box (larynx).
 It makes and releases hormones that regulate the ‘body clock’ (metabolic rate, growth and development).
+Thyroid cancer affects almost 4,000 people each year in the UK.
+Women are more likely to get it than men and it is a cancer that is seen in younger age groups.

-- Papillary – This is the most common type of thyroid cancer.
+This is the most common type of thyroid cancer.
 It is usually slow-growing and more common in younger age groups and women.

-- Follicular – This is a less common type of thyroid cancer.
+This is a less common type of thyroid cancer.
 It is mostly found in middle-aged people.

-- Anaplastic thyroid cancer – is a very rare type of thyroid cancer that is fast-growing and aggressive.
+This is a very rare type of thyroid cancer that is fast-growing and aggressive.

-- Thyroid lymphomas – start in the lymph tissue of the thyroid.
+This starts in the lymph tissue of the thyroid.
 The lymph tissue is part of the body’s lymphatic system.
 Most thyroid lymphomas are a type of non-Hodgkin lymphoma (NHL).

 Common Treatment Approaches